fbpx

-of braille in all eleven official languages of South Africa.
+Blind SA established its Braille Services in 1953 and remains the only producer of braille documents in all eleven official languages of South Africa.

 Access to literacy

-Access to the written word is the greatest communication barrier blind folk face.
+Access to the written word is the greatest communication barrier people with blindness and visual impairment face.
 Despite advancements in audio technology, reading and writing can only be attained through braille, making it key to literacy.

 Students